dusanrsc/quickprint/README.md

 # or Upgrade QuickPrint:
     python -m pip install --upgrade git+https://github.com/dusanrsc/quickprint.git

-# How To Use Example?
+# How To Use?
+With Example.
     # Importing sub-modules.
     from quickprint.quickprint import *